CelineWW/CelineWW.github.io/index.md

 ## Programming
 >
 ### Skills
-C++, Python, Java, Javascript, Assembly language
+C++, Python, Java, JavaScript (HTML, CSS, Flask), Data Structures, Algorithms, Pointers, R, Assembly language
 ### Projects
 1. [Banking](https://github.com/CelineWW/Banking_in_CPP) Create a superclass Account and subclass Checking and Saving to allow customer to create Checking and Saving account with a unique ID for transactions independently and interactively.
 2. [Election Analysis](https://github.com/CelineWW/PyPoll_Election_Python) Calculate the number of votes and vote turnout for each candidate to determine a local congressional election results.